Scalable Mechanistic Neural Networks for Differential Equations and Machine Learning: Experiments

-\looseness=-1 We observe that the MSE (averaged over both sequence length and batch size) remains low for both the MNN \textit{dense} and S-MNN solvers, with our S-MNN maintaining low MSE even for longer sequences where the MNN \textit{dense} solver cannot run due to resource limitations.
-A slight increase in MSE for longer sequences is expected, as modeling longer-term dependencies introduces increased complexity, and the error accumulates over extended prediction horizons.
-Note that for the sequence length of 1,727, we used the entire dataset for training, leaving no separate testing dataset for evaluation, which is why no MSE results can be provided in~\cref{fig:sst_performance}.
-Given the log-scale in the x-axis, we observe that S-MNN demonstrates a linear increase in both runtime and memory consumption with respect to sequence length, aligning with our theoretical complexities for time and space.
-In contrast, the MNN \textit{dense} solver exhibits a much steeper increase in memory usage due to its quadratic space complexity, quickly exceeding the 80~GiB limit of our GPU for longer sequences.
-We were unable to run it for sequence lengths beyond 104 weeks.
-We also tested the MNN \textit{sparse} solver, which was too slow to complete the experiment in any reasonable time.
+\looseness=-1 We observe that the relative MSE averaged over both sequence length and batch size remains low for both the MNN and S-MNN solvers, with our S-MNN maintaining low MSE even for longer sequences where the MNN solvers cannot run due to resource limitations.
+A slight increase in the relative MSE for longer sequences is expected, as modeling longer-term dependencies introduces increased complexity, and the error accumulates over extended prediction horizons.
+Note that for the sequence length of 1,727, we use the entire dataset for training, leaving no separate testing dataset for evaluation, which is why no MSE results can be provided in~\cref{fig:sst_performance}.
+Given the log scale in the x-axis, we observe that S-MNN demonstrates a linear increase in both runtime and memory consumption with respect to sequence length, aligning with our theoretical complexities for time and space.
+In contrast, the MNN solvers exhibit much steeper increases in runtime and memory, and the memory usage quickly exceeds the 80~GiB limit of our GPU for longer sequences.
+We are unable to run the MNN \textit{dense} solver for sequence lengths beyond 104 weeks and the \textit{sparse} solver beyond 416 weeks.